melc/catalog/README.md

 ## Technical Features

-include:
+- Apache2
+- Ubuntu 16.04 on AWS lightsail
+- VirtualEnv
+- Virtualbox and Vagrant
 - Python 3.5/3.6
+- Twitter Bootstrap 4
+- Coverage and Tox *(cross-platform cross-version test tools)*
 - Flask Framework
 - Mod_WSGI
 - Flask Login
-- Flask OAuthlib *(login via google and facebook oauth2)*
+- Flask OAuthlib
 - Flask WTForms *(validate form elements)*
 - Flask Flash *(display flash messages)*
+- Flash SQLAlchemy
 - Postgresql
 - SQLAlchemy
+- Psycopg2
+- Jinja2
+- Werkzeug
+- Ratelimit
+- Decorator
+- Requests
-- Twitter Bootstrap 4
+- Oauthlib
-- Coverage and Tox *(cross-platform cross-version test tools)*
-- Apache2
+- Itsdangerous
-- Ubuntu 16.04 on AWS lightsail
-- VirtualEnv
+- MarkupSafe
-- Virtualbox and Vagrant
+- Pep8

 ## Functional Features

-include:

 - Create blueprints to distribute a large app into resuable components
 - Utilize restful CRUD to create/update/delete categories and items records by authoirzed users
 - Employ authentication and authorization to grant CRUD access to authorized users
 - Generate catalog.json endpoint at *http://<host>/catalog.json*
-- Assign a new user "grader" the permission to access project source codes on AWS lightsail
 - Add a new database user "catalog" with limited permission (CreateDB only)

+## Configuration Features

+- Change ssh port from 22 to 2200
+- Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
+- Assign a new user "grader" the permission to access apache server on AWS lightsail

 ## Steps of Installation and Configuration on Virtual Machine
 ### 1. Install Virtualbox